james-bobmin/bustling-binary/src/pages/index.md

 - this is a [landing](/posts) page, yes it looks like shit.
 I will try harder.

-I'm pantaloon yo-yo the third of terrarium this totem of divine fright, is also spook [zarathustra](https://www.digitalconcerthall.com/en/concert/2885).

 This bit is confusing so I have removed it.